-The 7ICCH – Seventh International Congress on Construction History will be broadcast live from Lisbon, Portugal, on 12–16 July 2021.
+The 7ICCH – Seventh International Congress on Construction History will be online and broadcast live from Lisbon, Portugal, on 12–16 July 2021.
 The event aims to provide a forum for researchers from all backgrounds to present the results of their work in the sphere of Construction History.

 We are what we build and how we build; thus, the study of Construction History is now more than ever at the centre of current debates as to the shape of a sustainable future for humankind.